 |Subject||P-40N/M Shark Mouths Over China||Scale||1/48|

-Without a doubt, the Mauve P-40s including the P-40M and P-40N are the best P-40 kits currently available in any scale.
-While the recent Hasegawa offerings aren't bad, the modularity of the Hasegawa design can lead to some fit and filling chores.
+Without a doubt, the Mauve P-40s including the P-40M and P-40N are the best P-40 kits currently available in 1/48 scale.
 The Mauve kit is one of those where you can open the box, pour in some glue, close the lid, shake, and out comes a nice model.
 Okay, maybe not THAT easy, but it is a joy to build.
 The one problem with the Mauve kit, like most Hasegawa kits, is the spartan cockpit.

 The resin details are (of course) beautifully cast, with the molding block in the center containing the two sidewalls and rear armor plating all together on that block.
 Additional sidewalls and rear armor plating are also included, representing the resin replacements for the P-40M and P-40N parts.
 The set also includes a replacement cockpit floor and pilot's seat.
 A new radiator assembly is provided for the nose along with nicely detailed main wheel wells and weighted main gear wheels.